The School of Medicine offers a wide range of training resources to support postdoctoral research fellows.

 Available Funding Opportunities

-The Office of Postdoctoral Affairs co-hosts a K Grant Award Writing Workshop three times throughout the year.
+The Office of Postdoctoral Affairs co-hosts an advance K-Grant Award Writing Workshop with PDCO three times throughout the year.
 These events will be posted on our homepage as they become available.
+An overview of the K-Grant writing workshop can be found here.

 JHU offers several resources for postdoctoral research fellows to access for statistics consulting.
 Read about the different options available.